-Observational data of a GRB primarily include the time of the detected event, its location, and a table of photon count data over a specified time interval.
+Observational data of a GRB primarily include the time of the detected event, its location, and a binned table of photon count data over a specified time interval.
 These light curve data files provide the shape and intensity of a single GRB.
-Among the primary components of the light curve files found in public databases or obtained by permission of the mission scientists are a trigger time, which specifies a starting time, t_0 , for the emission event, individual bin time stamps, and total photon counts in each time bin.
+Among the primary components of the light curve files found in public databases or obtained by permission of the mission scientists is a trigger time, which specifies a starting time, t_0 , for the emission event, individual bin time stamps, total photon counts in each time bin, and energy range of binned photons.
 This data set can be compared between mutually observing spacecraft to improve knowledge of the relative positions of the spacecraft by correlating the difference of the time of arrival between detections.
-From Figure 4, it is seen that the time offset, Δt , of the burst arrival time at two spacecraft is related to their position offset, $\Delta \mathbf{r}$, along the unit line of sight to the GRB, $\hat{\mathbf{n}}$, as the following, where superscript T denotes the vector transpose,
+The time offset, Δt , of the burst arrival time at two spacecraft is related to their position offset, Δr , along the unit LOS to the GRB, \hat{n} , as the following, where superscript T denotes the vector transpose

-$$\hat{\mathbf{n}}^T \Delta \mathbf{r} = c \Delta t \tag{1}$$
+$$\hat{n}^T \Delta r = c \Delta t \tag{1}$$

-In order to simulate the GLINT processing techniques, GRB light curve data containing assemblages of time-tagged photons were acquired from representative missions.
+To effectively simulate and evaluate the GLINT processing techniques, GRB light curve data containing assemblages of time-tagged photons were acquired from several existing missions.
 As time-tagging of incoming photons is performed with respect to mission-specific timescales, burst data were first time-standardized to seconds-of-day UT1.
-An example burst, GRB20110420A as observed by Swift and WIND, is shown in Figure 5.
-This burst featured a fast rise in photon counts, as seen in the Swift/BAT light curve, displayed in red.
-The WIND observed profile, shown in blue, produced a corresponding energetic spike 1.863 seconds later, according to the difference in times of the profile peaks.
-Close inspection of the profile observed by WIND shows the corresponding spike to be the offset feature rather than the decreasing relative maximum at the start of the WIND data.
+An example burst, GRB20110420A as observed by Swift and WIND, is shown in Fig. 4.
+This burst featured a fast rise in photon counts, as seen in the Swift/BAT light curve, displayed as a dotted line.
+The WIND observed profile, shown as a solid line, produced a corresponding energetic spike 1.863 s later, according to the difference in times of the profile peaks.
 Differences in the magnitude of flux between the peaks observed by Swift and WIND are due to differences in detector energy ranges.
 This TDOA measurement between profiles represents the delay of the arrival of the burst between the Swift and WIND vehicles, as Swift is in a high Earth orbit, and WIND is at the Earth-Sun L1 Lagrange point.
-Based upon the known spacecraft locations at the detection times of this burst's peak, the measured geometry-based offset along the line of sight to the burst is 1.947 seconds.
+Based upon the known spacecraft locations at the detection times of this burst's peak, the measured geometry-based offset along the LOS to the burst is 1.947 s.
 The difference between the known geometrical offset and the TDOA measurement is therefore 84 ms. Using Eq.
-(1) this geometrical-based time offset versus observed time offset discrepancy yields a position uncertainty of greater than 20000 km.
-However, the limitation of the burst profile's bin size of 64 ms for both Swift and WIND largely contributes to this computed uncertainty (~2 bins).
-Moreover, even with this potentially large uncertainty, this simple example based upon peak arrival time of binned photon data effectively demonstrates the GLINT concept.
-To extend this GLINT concept to improved capabilities, refined cross-correlation methods with the ability to attain time uncertainties less than 1 ms with existing GRB observation data are further described below.
+(1), this geometrical-based time offset vs observed time offset discrepancy yields a position uncertainty of greater than 20,000 km.
+However, the limitation of the burst profile's bin size of 64 ms used by both Swift and WIND largely contributes to this computed uncertainty (~2 bins).
+Moreover, even with this potentially large uncertainty, this simple example based upon peak arrival time of binned photon data effectively demonstrates the GLINT concept in principle.
+To demonstrate the GLINT concept with improved capabilities, refined cross-correlation methods with the ability to attain time uncertainties less than 1 ms with existing GRB observation data are further described next.